apichlkostner/CarND-MPC-Project/README.md

 First tests were done with N=10 and delta_t=100ms.
 Then higher and lower values were tested.

+With too many steps the trajectory became unstable, more than 15 gave a bad result.
+It seems to be too complex to find a good trajectory if the prediction time is too long.
-With too many steps the trajectory became unstable.
-The same happened with not enough steps.
+The same happened with less than 8 steps.
+Then not enough information of the future reference trajectory can be used for the optimization.

+Delta_t can also be choosen higher than 100ms but the length of the predicted trajectory shouldn't be too long.
+For much lower values of delta_t the prediction was not good enough to create a stable trajectory.

-It seems that about 1s forward prediction is best in this case.
+It seems that about 1s to 1.5s forward prediction is best in this case.

 The values finally chosen are N=11 and delta_t about 120ms.
 Since delta_t about 100ms gave a good result the latency between controller and actuator was choosen as delt_t.
 It's about 110-125ms and is measured dynamically.